DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/general/general-development-guidance.md

 # General Development Guidance

-This section provides foundational guidance for leveraging AI tools and techniques to develop services effectively.
-While many principles align with standard development practices, an AI-driven workflow introduces unique considerations.
-The following subsections outline best practices tailored for integrating AI tools into your development process.

-## Git Branching Strategies

-Effective version control is crucial for any development project, and in AI-driven workflows, **git** becomes even more essential.
-The iterative and experimental nature of AI development requires a robust branching strategy to ensure changes are manageable and reversible.

-- **Branch per Feature/Experiment**: Create a separate branch for each new feature, bug fix, or experiment.
-This isolates changes and facilitates testing and code review before merging into the main branch.
-- **Frequent Commits**: Commit changes often with clear messages.
-This practice allows AI tools to better track the evolution of code and can serve as a "breadcrumb trail" to debug issues or backtrack on decisions.
-- **Rollback Readiness**: Use git to back out changes quickly if they introduce regressions or if product requirements evolve.
-AI-driven workflows rely on experimentation, so having a safety net is essential.
-- **Pull Requests and Reviews**: Always use pull requests to merge changes into the main branch.
-This encourages code reviews, where AI tools can be leveraged to analyze and optimize code quality.

-## High Test Coverage

-High test coverage is critical in AI-accelerated development due to the rapid pace of iteration.
-Tests ensure that new features and updates do not introduce regressions.

-- **Automated Testing**: Implement unit, integration, and end-to-end tests to cover all aspects of your application.
-Utilise AI tools to generate tests, but always review and refine them to match edge cases.
-- **Code Coverage Metrics**: Aim for high coverage (e.g., 80% or more) but prioritize testing critical paths and business logic.
-- **Regression Testing**: Regularly run regression tests to confirm that previous functionality remains intact.
-AI tools can help identify areas of code that may require additional testing.
-- **Continuous Integration (CI)**: Integrate testing into your CI pipeline to catch issues early and ensure rapid feedback during iterations.

-## The Importance of Logging

-Logging is a foundational practice in software development, and its importance is amplified when working with AI tools.
-A robust logging framework enables AI coding tools to diagnose and resolve issues more effectively.

-- **Set Up Logging Early, if not first**: Establish a consistent and comprehensive logging framework at the project's outset.
-AI tools can use these logs to better understand application behavior and pinpoint problems.
-- **Granularity and Debugging**: Ensure logs are sufficiently granular to provide context for issues.
-If an AI tool struggles to debug, prompt it to add more detailed logging lines to the code.
-- **Structured Logging**: Use structured logging formats (e.g., JSON) to make logs machine-readable and easier to analyze with AI-driven log analysis tools.
-- **Centralized Log Management**: Employ centralized logging solutions to aggregate logs from different environments, enabling seamless debugging and performance monitoring.

-## Refactor the Code Often

-AI-assisted development accelerates code generation but can also lead to technical debt if not managed carefully.
-Regular refactoring ensures the codebase remains clean, maintainable, and aligned with project standards.

-- **Refactor Between Features**: Perform code reviews before you merge changes and refactoring between feature implementations.
-This helps maintain a consistent and well-organized codebase.
-- **AI-Assisted Refactoring**: Use AI tools to assist in identifying areas of improvement, such as simplifying complex methods or consolidating duplicate code.
-AI IDE tools allow you to 'chat' with your codebase, so you can ask it for opportunities to improve the architecture or refactoring advice.
-- **Project Guidelines with .cursorrules**: Define and enforce coding standards using tools like `.cursorrules` files.
-These guidelines help AI tools adhere to your project’s style and architecture preferences.
-- **Code Review Collaboration**: Pair AI tools with manual reviews for a comprehensive approach to refactoring.
-This combination leverages the AI’s speed and the developer’s judgment to achieve optimal results.

-By adhering to these practices, you can maximize the potential of AI tools while maintaining a high standard of quality and reliability in your services.
-The rapid iteration cycle enabled by AI requires careful attention to these foundational principles to ensure sustainable and successful development.
+This section outlines foundational practices for effectively integrating AI tools and techniques into your development workflow.
+While many principles mirror standard development practices, an AI-driven approach introduces specific considerations.
+The following subsections provide tailored best practices for leveraging AI in development.

+## AI-Specific Considerations

+- **Rapid Code Generation**: AI-driven development enables rapid creation of new code and modification of existing code.
+- **Revert and Re-prompt Workflow**: If the generated code does not meet expectations, it is often due to an unclear initial prompt.
+Rather than iterating extensively to fix issues, it is more efficient to revert, refine the prompt, and reattempt.
+- **Context Limitations**: Large language models (LLMs) have limited context windows.
+As codebases grow in complexity, task specificity must increase.
+- **Tried and Tested Good Practices Still Apply:** Whilst an AI-driven approach introduces specific considerations, time-proven good engineering practices are still very relevant

+To address these considerations, the following practices are highly recommended:

+## Use Git

+Effective version control is essential, particularly in AI-driven workflows, to manage and reverse changes as needed.

+- **Branch Per Feature**: Create a separate branch for each feature, bug fix, or change.
+This ensures isolation and provides clear rollback points.
+- **Rollback Readiness**: Use Git to quickly revert changes if necessary, accommodating the pace of AI-driven code generation.
+- **Frequent Commits**: Commit changes frequently at logical rollback points to safeguard progress and avoid breaking previously stable functionality.
+- **Clear Commit Messages**: Write descriptive commit messages to track the evolution of code.
+This also aids AI tools in understanding changes for debugging or backtracking.
+- **Continuous Integration**: Avoid long-running branches.
+Regularly integrate changes to minimise merge conflicts and maintain project momentum.
+- **Pull Requests and Reviews**: Use pull requests to merge changes into the main branch.
+Define "feature complete" criteria, including passing tests and refactoring.
+Code reviews, whether human or AI-assisted, ensure quality and consistency.

+## Ensure High Test Coverage

+Thorough testing is critical in AI-accelerated development to prevent regressions and ensure the stability of rapid iterations.

+- **Automated Testing**: Implement unit, integration, and end-to-end tests.
+AI tools can generate test cases, but these should be reviewed and refined to address edge cases.
+- **Coverage Goals**: Aim for high test coverage (e.g., 80% or more), focusing on critical paths and business logic.
+- **Regression Testing**: Regularly run regression tests to verify that existing functionality remains intact.
+AI tools can highlight areas requiring additional tests.
+- **Continuous Integration (CI)**: Integrate tests into the CI pipeline for early issue detection and rapid feedback during iterations.
+- **Manual Review**: Ensure tests are readable, understandable, and effectively document application functionality.
+Testing can be reviewed by QA, BAs, POs, or AI tools.
+- **Prompting**: Tailor prompts to generate tests that align with organisational standards and preferred testing styles.

+A note on **test driven development**. [insert explainer from Adam as to why this doesnt really work for unit testing].
+However, the same outcome - well tested functional code - can be achieved by the process advocated in this playbook.
+Also, separately to the codebase and its unit tests, automated end-to-end tests can be written independently using the same requirements in "test first" manner.

+## Use Logging to Help Debug

+Logging is a critical tool for diagnosing and resolving issues, particularly in AI-driven development workflows.

+- **Early Setup**: Establish a comprehensive logging framework at the start of the project.
+AI tools benefit from detailed logs to analyse behaviour and identify issues.
+- **Granularity and Debugging**: Include sufficiently granular debug-level logs to provide context for troubleshooting.
+AI tools can assist in adding detailed logs if required.
+Logs can be adjusted and reduced during refactoring when features are stable.
+- **Structured Logging**: Use machine-readable formats, such as JSON, to simplify analysis with AI-driven tools.
+- **Centralised Log Management**: Aggregate logs across environments with centralised solutions for streamlined debugging and performance monitoring.

+## Refactor Code Often

+AI-assisted development can accelerate code generation but also increase technical debt if left unmanaged.
+Regular refactoring ensures a clean, maintainable codebase.

+- **Refactor Between Features**: Perform code reviews and refactor code between feature implementations to maintain consistency and organisation.
+- **AI-Assisted Refactoring**: Leverage AI tools to identify and address code inefficiencies, such as overly complex methods or duplicate code.
+Use AI-driven IDEs to explore architectural improvements and refactoring opportunities.
+- **Enforce Standards**: Define coding standards with tools like .cursorrules files to guide AI tools in adhering to organisational style and architecture preferences.
+- **Collaborative Reviews**: Combine AI tools with manual reviews for a balanced approach, maximising both efficiency and human judgement.
+- **Prompting for Refactoring**: Craft prompts that guide AI tools to refactor code according to organisational standards and preferred styles.

+**A Note on Tried and Tested Good Practices**

+e:

+Implement

+By adhering to these practices, you can harness the full potential of AI tools while maintaining high standards of quality and reliability in your services.